LambdaTest/documentation/docs/private-device-allocation-to-teams.md

 - You can select from the drop down whether you want to see **All Devices**, **Allocated Devices**, or all the **Available Devices** in the table.
 - You can also search for a particular device based on the **device name**, or its **UDID**.
 - **OS :** Select which OS devices you want to allocate or deallocate.
-- **Teams :** Select from which team you want to filter your device and perform allocatation or deallocation of devices.
+- **Teams :** Select from which team you want to filter your device and perform allocation or deallocation of devices.

 <img loading="lazy" src={require('../assets/images/real-device-app-testing/teams/filters.png').default} alt="Image" className="doc_img img_center"/>